Knowledge Hub

 Preparing a Schedule of Condition to limit your liability for repairs

-Whilst technical drafting can minimise your exposure, another level of comfort can be obtained by agreeing what is known as a Schedule of Condition, sometimes known as a defect report.
+Whilst technical drafting can minimise your exposure, another level of comfort can be obtained by agreeing to what is known as a Schedule of Condition, sometimes known as a defect report.

 You may negotiate that the repairing obligation ought to be limited to keeping the property in the same state it was in at the grant of the lease.
-This is particularly important when the property is in a poor state of repair, because a covenant “to repair” would require you to put the property into repair.
+This is particularly important when the property is in a poor state of repair because a covenant “to repair” would require you to put the property into repair.

 A Schedule of Condition could be narrative, photographic or, ideally, a combination of both.
 It can provide documented evidence of the state of the property and limit the tenant’s liability for repairs.
 Caution should be applied as anything that isn’t covered by the Schedule will be your responsibility, so we’d always advise employing a professional to prepare the Schedule.